Slammpreal/Radius/README.md

 [CurlTransport](https://github.com/MercuryWorkshop/CurlTransport) Bare-mux transport using libcurl.js <br>

 # Setup
+> [!TIP]
+> Deploy localy on localy host to have a adress only you can acess, all functionaly will remain the same and the site will work properley!
+To do this, set up with (`pnpm`) using the staps below and visit http://localhost:8080 for a full conpleate site localy!

 Setting Up Raduius is simple and convinent, for (`pnpm`), run
 ```bash
 git clone https://github.com/RadiusProxy/Radius